Patrick Hoban: Return to Dundalk

 On 24 November 2017 Hoban rejoined Dundalk.
 The following 11 February he played in the FAI President's Cup, a 4–2 home loss to Cork City, filling in for the last 23 minutes in place of Krisztián Adorján.
 On 19 July, in the Europa League first qualifying round second leg, he scored in a 2–1 (3–1 aggregate) win over Estonia's Levadia Tallinn.

 Hoban was voted League of Ireland Premier Division Player of the Month in June 2018 after scoring five goals in four games that month, including three in a 4–0 home win over Limerick on 8 June.
 On 5 October, he scored a late equaliser in a 1–1 home draw with St Patrick's Athletic to win Dundalk's 13th league title.
 He finished the season as top scorer with 29 goals but left the last league game injured, causing concern over whether he would play the FAI Cup Final against Cork City.

 On 9 February, Hoban scored as Dundalk defeated Cork 2–1 at Turners Cross to win the 2019 President of Ireland's Cup.
 He was sent off on 3 May in a 2–2 home draw with Derry City, after having scored twice.
 Dundalk retained their league title, and Hoban was the second highest scorer with 13 goals, one behind Junior Ogedi-Uzokwe of Derry.
 Dundalk also won the League Cup, with Hoban scoring four times in a 6–1 win over Bohemians in the semi-final on 19 August.
 Additionally, he scored the last goal of a 6–0 win (7–1 aggregate) over Northern Irish champions Linfield in the Champions Cup on 11 November.
 On 16 October 2019, Hoban signed a contract for two more seasons at Dundalk.

 On 6 March 2020, Hoban scored twice in a 4–0 win at Finn Harps to reach 100 Irish top-flight goals, the 44th player to reach that landmark.
-His 100th goal in all competitions for Dundalk came on 31 July, in a 1–1 home draw with St Patrick's.
+His 100th goal in all competitions for Dundalk came on 31 July, in a 1–1 home draw with St Patrick's Athletic.
 In the 2020 Europa League third qualifying round, he scored in the penalty shoot-out against Sheriff Tiraspol helping Dundalk qualify for the playoffs.
 Dundalk went on to qualify for the 2020–21 UEFA Europa League group stage and he scored the opening goal but lost 4–3 against Rapid Vienna in the 2020–21 UEFA Europa League group stage.
 In the 2021–22 Europa Conference League 3rd round qualifiers He scored 1 goal against Vitesse Arnhem, but lost 2–1.

+On 5 June 2023, Hoban equalled the club's all-time league goalscoring record of 142, set by Joey Donnelly, after scoring a hat-trick against UCD at Oriel Park.

 On 10 January 2024, Dundalk announced that they had agreed a fee for Hoban with Derry City, meaning he would be departing after 294 appearances and a record 150 goals over his two spells with the club.